 research and reflections because I believe in the continuing promise

-of learning and collaboration through the openness of educational resources our present technology brings to us.
+of learning and collaboration through the openness of educational resources our present technology brings to us; and the enlightenment that stories, myths, opinions and legends from the minds of those past and present who give us our heritage of technology.

 No comments: